RyanLee-png/cybersecurity-notes/networking/osi-model.md

 Before learning the OSI model, networking felt confusing to me.
 After studying it, I realized that most cyber attacks target specific layers, not the entire system.
 This model helps me think like both a defender and an attacker.

+## Personal notes
+Before learning the OSI model, networking felt confusing to me.
+After studying it, I realized that most cyber attacks target specific layers, not the entire system.
+This model helps me think like both a defender and an attacker.